coderefinery/python-progression/content/python-basics.md

       return result
   ```

-- Together we write a function which sums all elements in a list:
+- Together we can write a function which sums all elements in a list (this is
+  not the most elegant way to do this but it is easier at this point):
   ```python
   def add_all_elements(sequence):
       """